 The chefs pride themselves on the sushi and sashimi here – and the sourcing certainly can’t be knocked.
 A plump botan prawn was served fanned on top of a nigiri rice pellet with an unusual accompaniment of the deep-fried head.
 Also from the deep-fryer, a chef’s special of mini octopus in light batter (kodako no karaage) was pleasingly tender, with a citrus tang from the accompanying lemon.
 A summery dish of cucumber with pearls of sweet and salty barley miso was tasty too, though the decorative carving made the chunky cucumber a little tricky to eat elegantly.

 At times we’ve found the service a little distant at Chisou, but become a regular (there are plenty) and you’re sure to be treated with more warmth.
-There are branches in Knightsbridge and Chiswick.
+There's also a branch in Knightsbridge.

 Average User Rating